The Irish and English in Italy’s Risorgimento

 The Irish and English in Italy’s Risorgimento by Mary Jane Cryan fills the void of information in English about Italy’s 150th anniversary of unification being celebrated this year.

-Until now the stories of the one thousand volunteers of St. Patrick’s Battalion who fought for the Pope and the English excursionists of the British Legion who sailed to Italy to support Garibaldi were forgotten episodes of the Italian unification movement .
+Until now the stories of the one thousand volunteers of St. Patrick’s Battalion who fought for the Pope and the English excursionists of the British Legion who sailed to Italy to support Garibaldi had been forgotten episodes of the Italian unification movement.

 Thanks to historian and journalist Mary Jane Cryan, a resident in Italy since 1965, we now have information on what prompted both English and Irish men to risk their lives to fight in far-away Italy.

-Spanning several decades, her research has unearthed confidential letters, diaries and secret documents regarding the Irish and English volunteers who fought in Italy’s Risorgimento battles in 1860.
+Dr. Cryan’s research, spanning several decades, has unearthed confidential letters, diaries and secret documents regarding the Irish and English volunteers who fought in Italy’s Risorgimento battles in 1860.

 180 pages, index, maps, bibliography, 10 pages of color illustrations.